If you’ve ever wanted a fresh lilac bouquet that lasts – this is the tutorial for you!

 The leaves are a deep green, and heart-shaped!

-The blossoms are relatively cone shaped with different varieties having white flowers, light lavender, and deep lavender – almost into a magenta.
+The blossoms are relatively cone-shaped with different varieties having white flowers, light lavender, and deep lavender, and magenta.

 Number Two | Lilacs won’t change or continue to blossom once cut (unlike flowers like roses and tulips).
 So make sure that you cut the blossoms that already look how you want them to look.

-To avoid this, I reccomend stripping all the leaves off of the stems with the blossoms you’re using for your bouquet.
+To avoid this, I recommend stripping all the leaves off of the stems with the blossoms you’re using for your bouquet.

 If you’d still like the look of the leaves, you can stick leaf-only stems into the vase with your arrangement.